OS2World/DEV-SAMPLES-C-WPS-Car/README.md

 ### Import Definitions

-- **`src/pmwp.def`** -- 12 ordinal imports for WPObject, WPFileSystem,
+- **`src/pmwp.def`** -- ordinal reference document for WPObject,
-  and WPDataFile (ClassData, CClassData, NewClass, and metaclass counterparts).
+  WPFileSystem, and WPDataFile (ClassData, CClassData, NewClass, and metaclass counterparts).
 Ordinals from Paul Ratcliffe's published PMWP entry point table.
+No longer fed to the build: `wlib` reads `C:\OS2\DLL\pmwp.dll` directly (wlib rejects `.def` IMPORTS files).
 - **`src/som.def`** -- retained for reference but no longer used by the build.